sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/form_types_and_transformers.rst

         }
     ));

-the output will be :
+Then, the output will be:

 .. image:: ../images/sonata_type_immutable_array.png
            :alt: Immutable Array Type
            :width: 460

-Other options :
+Other options:

 .. code-block:: php